Daniel-Abrecht/dpa-image-builder/README.md

-These build scripts take advantage of the linux kernels unprivileged user namespace feature, subuids and subgids to to run commands in the chroot environment it bootstraps as if they where run as root or some other user, while the actually run as the current user or one of it's subuids.
+These build scripts take advantage of the linux kernels unprivileged user namespace feature, subuids and subgids to to run commands in the chroot environment it bootstraps as if they where run as root or some other user, while they actually run as the current user or one of it's subuids.
 For this to work, please first check the following.

 Verify that unprivileged user namespaces are enabled: `sysctl kernel.unprivileged_userns_clone`.